Real-hackbard/MovieBase/README.md

 This is a simple implementation involving related files that function as a database.
 The program works exclusively with files and their contents, with the nature of the content being irrelevant.

+The program is suitable for a wide range of topics and can also be customized.
+In this instance, I used it for a movie list.